daplopez/Lingora/README.md

 * Users can send voice memos
 * Users can make video calls
 * Users can expand their radius
+* Users can choose to see others nearby in a list view instead of map
 * Users can see a recommended list of other users based on similar interests
 * Users can include people that are also learning the same language
 * Users can filter results by preferences/times available